sine-io/fav-dockerfiles/cosbench-sineio/README.md

 - `DRIVERS`: Comma separated list of COSbench drivers to be used by the controller (Default to `http://127.0.0.1:18088/driver`)
 - `DRIVER_PORT`: driver base port(Default to 18088)
 - `COSBENCH_PLUGINS`: Comma separated list of COSbench OSGI plugins to load.
-The more you add, the slower it is to start (Default to `ESS`.
-Available values: `ESS,ESSV2,GDAS,OPENIO,CDMI,SWIFT,SCALITY,S3,CEPH,AMPLI`)
+The more you add, the slower it is to start (Default to `SIO`.
+Available values: `SIO,SIOV2,GDAS,OPENIO,CDMI,SWIFT,SCALITY,S3,CEPH,AMPLI`)

 ## Start a controller and two drivers COSbench container on the same machine(via docker-compose):
 ```console